 Examples include: wireless garage door openers, wireless microphones, RF universal remote control devices, cordless telephones, wireless alarm systems, Wi-Fi transmitters, and Bluetooth radio devices.

 INDUSTRIAL, SCIENTIFIC, AND MEDICAL EQUIPMENT (Part 18)

-When (RF) energy is used for providing energy other than telecommunications such as production of physical, biological, chemical effects, heating, ionization of gases, mechanical vibrations, acceleration of charged particles, these devices fall under the FCC rules 47 CFR part 18.
+When electronic-electrical products are used for providing RF energy for other than telecommunications applications, such as for the production of physical, biological, or chemical effects, such as heating, ionization of gases, mechanical vibrations, and acceleration of charged particles, these devices fall under the FCC rules 47 CFR Part 18.